-Fixed Creation Transaction

-Name of Fund Fee Maximum Variable Transaction Fee

-Rockefeller U.S. Small-Mid Cap ETF \$300 2%

-Rockefeller Global Equity ETF \$500 2%
+Name of Fund Fixed Creation Transaction Fee Maximum Variable Transaction Fee Rockefeller Opportunistic Municipal Bond ETF \$300 2% Rockefeller California Municipal Bond ETF \$300 2% Rockefeller New York Municipal Bond ETF \$300 2%

 Investors who use the services of a broker or other such intermediary may be charged a fee for such services.
 Investors are responsible for the fixed costs of transferring the Fund Securities from the Trust to their account or on their order.